bogdanp05/Benchmark/README.md

 *Work in progress*

 ## Clean up
-To remove all the db's created by FMD, run:
+To remove all the databases created by the benchmarks and FMD, run:
 ```
 make clear
 ```